Texas mom delivering presents to kids in border camps thrown in Mexican jail

 "He refuses to compromise to anything even though it's something so minor, and so he's not bending," said Jehu Castellano through a Facebook video.
 "We had one attorney, it was a different attorney, and he came and when he went to talk to them, he came back and said he needed so much money to be able to help us and it was a ridiculous amount of money, in the thousands."

-Now, a day before Christmas, the Katy couple is pleading for help to get the two women safely back into Texas.

-"It's my daughter, and I just hate to see her in this type of situation.
-I just want to see her released and safe and home," said Mary.
+"It's my daughter, and I just hate to see her in this type of situation," said Mary.

-Texas mom delivering presents to kids in border camps thrown in Mexican jail